CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Introduction

-This situation highlights two critical needs: a framework for quantifying the human contribution in human-AI collaboration~\citep{hauptposition}, and a benchmark that pushes LLMs toward higher-order reasoning skills as human experts have~\citep{zhang2024survey}.
-To address both needs, we introduce \textbf{\texttt{HAI-Eval}}, a unified benchmark designed to measure human-AI synergy in collaborative coding through ``collaboration-necessary'' tasks.
-Figure \ref{fig:overflow} provides an overview of the HAI-Eval workflow.
-HAI-Eval comprises four core components: (i) A problem template bank with 45 templates spanning 3 professional tracks and 3 difficulty levels.
+This situation highlights two critical needs: (i) a framework for quantifying the human contribution within human–AI collaborations—what Haupt et al.\ term \emph{centaur evaluations}~\citep{hauptposition}—and (ii) a benchmark that pushes LLMs toward the higher-order reasoning skills characteristic of human experts~\citep{zhang2024survey}.
+To address both needs, we introduce \textbf{\texttt{CentaurEval}}, a unified benchmark designed to measure human-AI synergy in agentic coding through ``collaboration-necessary'' tasks.
+Figure \ref{fig:overflow} provides an overview of the CentaurEval workflow.
+CentaurEval comprises four core components: (i) A problem template bank with 45 templates spanning 3 professional tracks and 3 difficulty levels.
 Each template is designed to be intractable for either state-of-the-art (SOTA) LLMs or unaided developers, thus allowing the measurement of performance gains driven by collaboration. (ii) An agentic task system dynamically creates unique, context-rich tasks from these problem templates. (iii) An ecologically valid cloud Integrated Development Environment (IDE), built upon Copilot and VS Code~\citep{VSCodeWithVersion}, provides a realistic, full-featured interface for human evaluation. (iv) An autonomous evaluation toolkit with a custom VS Code extension and 450 manually-curated task instances provides a reproducible interface for benchmarking LLMs.